anisamn/CompBio-PipelineProject/README.md

    3. Write python code to calculate the number of contigs with a length > 1000 and write the number log files:

+      vim contigCounter.py to create and edit .py file

+      use i to edit

+      use esc + :wq to exit

+      use python contigCounter.py to run

    **There are # contigs > 1000 bp in the assembly**

    Write python code to calculate the length of the assembly (total number of bp in all the contigs > 1000 bp in length) and write this # to the log file: